WeblateOrg/weblate/docs/admin/projects.rst

 resource limitations of your server.

 * Check the amount of free memory, having translation files cached by the operating system will greatly improve performance.
-* Disk operations might be bottleneck if there is a lot of strings to process - the disk is pushed by both Weblate and the database.
+* Disk operations might be bottleneck if there is a lot of strings to process—the disk is pushed by both Weblate and the database.
 * Additional CPU cores might help improve performance of background tasks (see :ref:`celery`).

 Disable unneeded checks
 +++++++++++++++++++++++++

 Some quality checks can be quite expensive, and if not needed, can save you some time during import if omitted.
-See :setting:`CHECK_LIST` for more info on how to configure this.
+See :setting:`CHECK_LIST` for info on configuration.

 .. _autocreate: